timescale/opentelemetry-demo/README.md

 to compose a random password.
 Finally, there is a [load script](./load) which continuously calls the generator service in order to simulate user load.

+The **lower** service is a Ruby app using Sinatra framework while the other services use Python with Flask.

 ## The Observability Infrastructure

 All of the microservices forward their traces to an instance of the